-How to set up an Apache web server
+How to install and run an Apache web server

 Do you want to check your new website’s appearance without publishing it?
 Or perhaps you want to test your self-programmed scripts offline before they go live.
 A local test server is an indispensable tool that allows users to do just that.
 With Windows, it’s quick and easy to set up an Apache HTTP server for free.
 In this detailed, step-by-step introduction, we’ll show you how.